 Isabel Awad PhD

-Isabel is currently working on research project funded by a Veni grant from the Netherlands Organisation for Scientific Research (NWO).
-The project is entitled “Journalism and the tensions of neoliberal democracy” and focuses on the case of Chile.
-It examines whether and how particular social actors (including news producers, audiences, and people portrayed in the news) rely on the news to challenge a socio-political system characterized by marketing, depoliticization, and inequality.
+Isabel has recently completed a research project funded by a Veni grant from the Netherlands Organisation for Scientific Research (NWO).
+The project is entitled “Journalism and the tensions of neoliberal democracy” focused on the case of Chile.
+It examined how journalists and other actors involved in news production operate within a political system characterized by marketing, depoliticization, and inequality.

 Isabel obtained her PhD in Communication from Stanford University (USA) in 2007.
 Her dissertation, “Journalism, Multiculturalism and the Politics of Representation: The Case of the Latina/o Community in San José, California,” compared the role of ethnic and mainstream media for the (dis)empowerment of minority communities.
 Since she moved to the Netherlands, in 2007, Isabel has also conducted research on the relationship between ethnic minorities, the media, and democratic participation in this country.